- About Us

 Young people often feel powerless to control their lives and fall into a self-defeating cycle of failure.
 Choice is about helping our youth believe in themselves and their ability to make life changing choices about who they want to be in this world.

-Over the last 40 years, Covenant House has grown from a single-apartment unit to an international authority on the issues surrounding youth experiencing homelessness and escaping trafficking.
+For more than 50 years, Covenant House has grown from a single-apartment unit to an international authority on the issues surrounding youth experiencing homelessness and escaping trafficking.
 In that time, our mission has not changed, nor has our commitment to serving youth.
 What has changed is our size and scope.
-Spanning 6 countries and 31 cities, Covenant House provides a complete range of programs from Crisis Care to Rights of Passage and every step in between.
+Spanning 5 countries and 34 cities, Covenant House provides a complete range of programs from Crisis Care to Rights of Passage and every step in between.

-Covenant House Georgia opened in 2000 and has since served more than 19,000 youth experiencing homelessness and escaping trafficking in Atlanta.
+Covenant House Georgia opened in 2000 and has since served more than 19,000 youth experiencing homeless and escaping trafficking in Atlanta.

 Covenant House is more than just a place to stay.
 It is a belief that we and our partners can do more than feed and clothe.
 We counsel, mentor, heal, advocate, inspire, and transform.
 Together we can create a future where no youth is forced to spend the night on the street.